Occupational Health and Safety Code

 516(4)

-An employer and a blaster must ensure that a blaster
+Despite section 468, an employer and a blaster must ensure that a blaster

-(b) retrieves the perforating firing system from the well bore.
+(b) retrieves the perforating firing system from the wellbore.

 Seismic blasting